 Quality Assurance (QA) Representative Salary

 Earnings for Quality Assurance Representatives in the United States come in at around $15.54 per hour on average.
 A fair number have medical and dental plans, and the greater part have vision insurance.
 Women make up a slight majority of Quality Assurance Representatives (55 percent) survey respondents.
 The majority of workers are highly satisfied with their job.
+The data in this summary comes from the PayScale salary survey.

 Job Description for Quality Assurance (QA) Representative